yawaramin/scala-modules/README.md

 As a sort of review, let's look at a simple SML module and beside it a Scala port.
-This example is adapted from a fantastic ground-up tutorial on ML modules (Tofte, n.d.).
+This example is adapted from a fantastic ground-up tutorial on ML modules (Tofte, 1996).
 It implements a _finite map_ from integers to values of some arbitrary type.
 In other words, a vector.
 On a side note, the interesting thing about this data structure is that it's implemented purely using function composition.